 For sales revenue of goods and services not subject to VAT with a level of 100 million VND or less/year, it is necessary to study and adjust to suit price fluctuations and a number of other factors to suit the socio-economic context.

-Ministry of Finance announces draft Law on Value Added Tax (amended) |
+The Ministry of Finance announced the draft Law on Value Added Tax (amended) |

 The Ministry of Finance also believes that it is necessary to study and supplement regulations on VAT refunds for enterprises producing and supplying goods and services subject to 5% VAT, whose input is mainly subject to a 10% tax rate; study and amend regulations on tax refunds for investment projects to handle problems arising in practice and create conditions for enterprises to invest and innovate technology, thereby increasing labor productivity and increasing the competitiveness of enterprises.

-Therefore, it is necessary to promulgate the Law on VAT (amended) to perfect the regulations on VAT policy to cover all revenue sources, expand the revenue base; ensure transparency, ease of understanding, and ease of implementation of the Law to contribute to improving the capacity and effectiveness of tax management activities in preventing and combating tax evasion, tax losses and tax debts; ensure the correct and sufficient collection of revenue for the State budget, and ensure the stability of State budget revenue.
+Therefore, it is necessary to promulgate the Law on VAT (amended) to perfect the regulations on VAT policy to cover all revenue sources, expand the revenue base; ensure transparency, ease of understanding, and ease of implementation of the Law to contribute to improving the capacity and effectiveness of tax management activities in preventing and combating tax evasion, tax losses and tax debts; ensure the correct and sufficient collection of revenue for the State budget, and ensure stable State budget revenue.

 At the same time, overcome the difficulties arising in the implementation of the VAT Law in recent times; remove inadequacies and overlaps in the VAT law system and ensure consistency and synchronization with related laws; ensure feasibility, transparency and convenience for implementation, and open up and promote resources for socio-economic development.
 Amend and supplement regulations to conform to international tax reform trends.

-The draft Law on VAT (amended) also innovates the contents and provisions in the direction of increasing regulations, legalizing regulations that have been stably implemented in sub-law documents to reform administrative procedures; reform tax management procedures in the direction of simplicity, clarity, transparency, convenience, consistency, policy stability, implementing electronic tax management, protecting taxpayers' rights, creating a favorable environment for taxpayers to comply with tax laws, voluntarily paying taxes correctly, fully and promptly to the State budget.
+The draft Law on VAT (amended) also innovates the contents and provisions in the direction of increasing regulations, legalizing regulations that have been stably implemented in sub-law documents to reform administrative procedures; reform tax management procedures in the direction of simplicity, clarity, transparency, convenience, consistency, policy stability, implementing electronic tax management, protecting taxpayers' rights, creating a favorable environment for taxpayers to comply with tax laws, voluntarily pay taxes correctly, fully and promptly to the State budget.

 The revised Law on Value Added Tax is basically inherited from the current Law but has been adjusted and supplemented to be consistent with policy content.